evorada/maeve-csms/README.md

 The manager is configured through a TOML configuration file.
 An example configuration file can be found in [./config/manager/config.toml](./config/manager/config.toml).
 Details of the available configuration options can be found in [./manager/config/README.md](./manager/config/README.md).

-### Storage Options

-MaEVe supports multiple storage backends:

-- **Firestore** - Google Cloud Firestore (default in the example configuration)
-- **PostgreSQL** - Self-hosted PostgreSQL database (recommended for production deployments)
-- **In-Memory** - Volatile storage for testing and development

-To use PostgreSQL as your storage backend, see the [PostgreSQL storage documentation](./manager/store/postgres/README.md) for setup instructions and configuration examples.
-A ready-to-use Docker Compose setup with PostgreSQL is available in `docker-compose-postgres.yml`.

 ## Contributing